pwr-Solaar/Solaar/docs/installation.md

 ## Using PyPI

-As an alternative to downloading and installing you can install a recent release (but not the current github version) of Solaar from PyPI.
+As an alternative to downloading and installing you can install the most recent release (but not the current github version) of Solaar from PyPI.
 Just run `pip install --user solaar` or `sudo pip install solaar`.
-The `--user` install will not install the Solaar udev rule or the Solaar autostart file.
+The `--user` flag will not install the Solaar udev rule or the Solaar autostart file.